 In light of the relaxation of public health restrictions as part of the Ontario government’s Roadmap to Reopen and on the basis of current local public health conditions, we will suspend our proof of vaccinations for entry to campus, effective May 1.
-However, we will extend our current face covering requirement until further notice, though we encourage you to continue to wear a tight-fitting, well-constructed mask if you feel it is the right choice for you.
+Our current face covering requirement is also suspended until further notice, though we encourage you to continue to wear a tight-fitting, well-constructed mask if you feel it is the right choice for you.

-As has been the case throughout the pandemic, the evolution of the virus and the course of disease activity are difficult to predict, so this decision is contingent on current public health conditions and directions continuing.
-If the situation changes, it may become necessary to bring back requirements for proof of vaccination on short notice based on an assessment of risk under Policy #34 – Health, Safety & Environment.
+As has been the case throughout the pandemic, the evolution of the virus and the course of disease activity are difficult to predict.
+Decisions about the safety of our campus are contingent on current public health conditions and directions continuing.
+If the situation changes, it may become necessary to bring back requirements for masking and proof of vaccination on short notice based on an assessment of risk under Policy #34 – Health, Safety & Environment.

 The following precautions will remain in place: